 While we wouldn't necessarily want to revert back to the 1950s, there's no denying the decade played an important role in design history.
 Between midcentury furniture designers from George Nelsen to Charles and Ray Eames to architects like Frank Lloyd Wright and Pierre Koenig, it essentially redefined how we viewed the home in its most functional sense.

 Separately, women were joining the workforce like never before.
 Fictional characters like Peggy Olson in Mad Men showed us exactly how many hoops women had to jump through to achieve success.
 So if you're looking for a desk to upgrade your workspace, consider midcentury-modern desks.
 Not only are they stylish and functional, but they'll be a constant reminder of how hard women before us worked to get to where we are today.

 George Nelson's iconic Swag Leg Desk was designed in 1958, but it was reintroduced in 2007 featuring a cable management grommet to suit modern needs.

-A round midcentury-inspired desk that's tiny enough to squeeze into a corner yet mighty enough to hold all your office essentials—this might be one of our favorites for both style and price.
+A sleek, midcentury-inspired desk that's tiny enough to squeeze into a corner yet mighty enough to hold all your office essentials—this might be one of our favorites for both style and price.

 Return to the days of wall-mounted bookshelves with this stylish Blu Dot Hitch bookcase desk.
 It can also be combined with other shelving units.

-Originally designed in 1968 by Jens Risom for its New Canaan, Connecticut, house, this small-space desk features a beautiful leather top.
+Originally designed in 1968 by Jens Risom for its New Canaan, Connecticut, house, this small-space handsome desk features a beautiful leather top.

 West Elm's modern desk embraces midcentury lines in a more contemporary manner and provides plenty of surface space to add your everyday essentials.

 This Case Celine desk may have been designed in 2008, but it embraces midcentury proportions and shapes with its tapered legs and blond wood finish.